Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Experimental Results

 \subsection{Datasets and Implementation details}

+We evaluate our proposed strategy for spatio-temporal semantic segmentation on two real-world applications of great societal impacts.
+In the first example, we investigate crop mapping in the California, US which has over 30 classes of crops and vegetables.
+In the second example, we aim to map cashew plantation in Benin, which contribute nearly 10\% of the country's export income.
+Accurate cashew plantation mapping provides inventory information of cashew to the Benin government to assist the distribution of their recent \$100 million loan from World Bank, aiming at further developing the cashew industry.
+Mapping crops is a key step towards many applications, such as forecasting yield, guiding sustainable management practices and evaluating progress in conservation efforts.

-\paragraph{D1:} \textbf{Sentinel based crop mapping for Central Valley in California, USA} This data set contains multi-spectral images observed by the Sentinel-2 Constellation for the year 2018 (see the data release link in Section~\ref{Sec:Introduction}).
+\paragraph{D1:} \textbf{Sentinel based crop mapping for Central Valley in California, USA} In this dataset, we investigate crop mapping in the US Midwest, the world's bread basket.
+This data set contains multi-spectral images observed by the Sentinel-2 Constellation for the year 2018 (see the data release link in Section~\ref{Sec:Introduction}).
 The Sentinel-2 data product has 13 spectral bands \footnote{\url{https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR##bands}} at three different spatial resolutions of 10, 20 and 60 metres.
 We leave out the atmospheric bands (Band 1, 9 and 10) of 60 metres resolution and re-sample all the bands to 10 metres using the nearest neighbour method.
 The AOI corresponds to the Sentinel tile T11SKA and has a wide variety of crop types, resulting in a challenging task for land cover mapping.
 We use images for every 15 days from January to December (in total 24 time steps) with the size of (10980, 10980).
 This dataset contains a mixture of clean and noisy (cloudy) images.
-For our experiment, we aim to classify each pixel to a class label, where the labels for this data set are taken from CDL as the ground truth.
-To reduce the effect of noisy labels from CDL, we use a label cleaning strategy where for each class label we do a 1 pixel erosion followed by removal of connected components of size less than 10.
+For our experiment, we aim to classify each pixel to a class label $l \in \{$ \texttt{corn, cotton, wheat, alfalfa, tomatoes, grapes, tree crops, almonds, walnut, pistachio, grass \& wetlands, barren land/idle land, open water and urban} $\}$., where the labels for this data set are taken from the Cropland Data Layer (CDL) \footnote{\url{https://nassgeodata.gmu.edu/CropScape/}} provided by United States Department of Agriculture (USDA) as the ground truth.
+The CDL layer however is at 30m resolution and STATT predicts at 10m resolution.
+To overcome this we resample the CDL layer to 10m resolution as well, but this potentially leads to inaccurate and noisy labels at the spatial boundaries between two classes.
+To reduce the effect of noisy labels from CDL caused by resampling, we use a label cleaning strategy where for each class label we do a 1 pixel erosion followed by removal of connected components of size less than 10.
+This removes boundary pixels and also isolated pixels of a class.
+We replace the removed pixels with a new called unknown and do not consider these pixels while training and testing.